 One organization has made it their goal to help consumers become more aware of the safety of products they purchase.
-The Environmental Working Group has a handy tool on their website where you can search products to learn their level of safety based upon the listed ingredients and the research done on the affects of those ingredients.
+The Environmental Working Group has a handy tool on their website where you can search products to learn their level of safety based upon the listed ingredients and the research done on the effects of those ingredients.
 I’ve used this tool to help me find better products for our home and personal care.
 You can also search for just a single ingredient.
 This tool has an extensive database of nearly 67,000 products from almost 2,000 brands and they have almost anything you can think of from the following categories: skincare, fragrances, makeup, nail products, men’s products, hair care, oral care, baby products and more.
-The guide is called EWG’s Skin Deep Cosmetics Database and can be found by following the link here: http://www.ewg.org/skindeep/
+The guide is called EWG’s Skin Deep Cosmetics Database and can be found by following this link: http://www.ewg.org/skindeep/.

 Just like packaged foods have an ingredient list that you can inspect, you may now want to start checking the ingredient list on your personal care products.
 Limiting the number of toxic chemicals that you and your family are exposed to is another step toward improving your health and quality of life.
 EWG has listed a few specific substances that should be avoided if at all possible.
-The next time you are purchasing your next bottle of shampoo or other products to be used on your body, be on the lookout for these ingredients to avoid, among many others:
+The next time you are purchasing shampoo or other products to be used on your body, be on the lookout for these ingredients to avoid, among many others.

-- BHA: The National Toxicology Program classifies butylated hydroxyanisole (BHA) as “reasonably anticipated to be a human carcinogen.”
+BHA: The National Toxicology Program classifies butylated hydroxyanisole (BHA) as “reasonably anticipated to be a human carcinogen.”
 In animal studies, BHA produces liver damage and causes stomach cancers such as papillomas and carcinomas and interferes with normal reproductive system development and thyroid hormone levels.
-It is found in food, food packaging, and personal care products sold in the U.S.
+It is found in food, food packaging, and personal care products sold in the United States.

-- Fragrance: It may help sell products from face cream to laundry detergent, but do you know what’s in it?
+Fragrance: It may help sell products from face cream to laundry detergent, but do you know what’s in it?
 Fragrances are in everything from shampoo to deodorant to lotion.
 Federal law doesn’t require companies to list any of the chemicals in their fragrance mixture.
 Recent research from EWG and the Campaign for Safe Cosmetics found an average of 14 chemicals in 17 name brand fragrance products, none of them listed on the label.
 Fragrances can contain hormone disruptors and are among the top 5 allergens in the world.
-EWG’s advice?
-Buy fragrance free wherever possible.
+EWG’s advice is to buy fragrance free wherever possible.

-- You’ll also want to avoid ingredients that start with “PEG” or have an “-eth” in the middle (for example, sodium laureth sulfate).
-And make sure to look for these words: “FRAGRANCE,” “FD&C,” or “D&C.”
+You’ll also want to avoid ingredients that start with “PEG” or have an “-eth” in the middle (for example, sodium laureth sulfate).
+And make sure to look for these words: “FRAGRANCE,”